apache/servicecomb-website/_users/invoke-control.md

 ### Configuration

 This instance-level fault isolation function is integrated into the load balancing function.
-For configuration of the load balancing policy, see  [Service Configurations](/users/service-configurations/#负载均衡策略).
 For parameters associated with instance-level fault isolation in the load balancing policy, see table below:

 | Configuration Item                       | Default Value | Value Range        | Mandatory | Description                              | Remark |
 | :--------------------------------------- | :------------ | :----------------- | :-------- | :--------------------------------------- | :----- |